sliemeobn/elementary/README.md

 ## Future directions

 - Try out a **_hummingbird + elementary + htmx + tailwind_** stack for fully-featured web apps (without too much client javascript or wasm)
-- Experiment with an `AsyncHtml` type, that can include `await` in bodies and stream html and an async sequence
+- Experiment with an `AsyncHTML` type, that can include `await` in bodies and stream html and an async sequence
 - Experiment with embedded swift for wasm and bolt a lean state tracking/reconciler for reactive DOM manipulation on top